Test of Significance for High-dimensional Thresholds with Application to Individualized Minimal Clinically Important Difference: Methodology

-In this section, we propose a new bias corrected smoothed decorrelated score to quantify the uncertainty for testing (\ref{eq:test theta}).
+For (\ref{eq:test theta}), we propose a new bias corrected smoothed decorrelated score test.
 It is well known that the classical score test is constructed based on the magnitude of the gradient of the loglikelihood, or more generally, the empirical risk function associated with $R(\bbeta)$ in (\ref{eq_risk_ori}).
 However, this construction breaks down in our problem due to the following two reasons.